Quality, Safety & Value

 Hypoglycemia Safety Initiative (HSI)

-Roughly 50 percent of Veterans with diabetes being treated with medications have comorbidities including age greater than 75, renal dysfunction (serum creatinine>2.0 mg/dl), diabetic complications, cognitive impairment, and other serious medical or mental health conditions which increase their risk of serious hypoglycemia.
-About 50 percent of these Veterans have laboratory evidence (A1c less than 7 percent) of intensive management that increases risk of hypoglycemia without significant benefit.
+Approximately 50 percent of Veterans with diabetes being treated with medications have comorbidities that increase their risk of serious hypoglycemia including advanced age, renal dysfunction, diabetic complications, cognitive impairment, and other serious medical or mental health conditions.
+About 50 percent of these Veterans have laboratory evidence of intensive management (A1C <7%) that increases their risk of hypoglycemia without significant treatment benefit.

-The VHA Choosing Wisely Task Force proposes a voluntary program to improve patient-centered care and support Patient-Aligned Care Teams (PACTs) across the country.
-The program includes an action plan to reach both Veterans and their healthcare teams and to provide them with the necessary tools to help effect change.
-Although HSI is an internal (VA) effort, we hope that all clinicians will recognize the importance of improving safety for patients at risk for hypoglycemia, and to consider adopting similar initiatives to treat the non-Veteran population.
+The VHA CW-HSI proposes a voluntary program to improve patient-centered care.
+The program reaches both Veterans and their health care teams, providing them with the necessary tools and resources to help effect change.
+Although CW-HSI is an internal (VHA) effort, we hope that all clinicians will recognize the importance of improving safety for patients at risk for hypoglycemia and consider adopting similar initiatives in the non-Veteran population.
 Ultimately, the goal of these efforts is to foster evidence-based, patient-centered, critical clinical thinking and shared informed decisions between health care teams, clinicians, and patients.